Shelmn/Instagram-Bot/README.md

 # Instagram-Bot
 A Website Automation App Which'll Follow, Unfollow, Like, Comment With A Single Click.

+Requirments : Google Chrome, Java Development Kit(JDK), Eclipse(Only If You Want to Modify Source Code).

 There Are Two Ways to Run This Application : Both Require You To Put chromedriver.exe to "C:/chromedriver.exe".
 Do this First.

 1. If You Just Want To Run The App Then, Download The InstagramBot.jar And Double Click On it.
 You Must Have chromedriver.exe in "C:/chromedriver.exe".